PH: History

+Origins and etymology

 In 1909, the Danish chemist Søren Peter Lauritz Sørensen introduced the concept of pH at the Carlsberg Laboratory, originally using the notation "p_{H}•", with H^{•} as a subscript to the lowercase p.
 The concept was later revised in 1924 to the modern pH to accommodate definitions and measurements in terms of electrochemical cells.For the number p, I propose the name 'hydrogen ion exponent' and the symbol p_{H}•.
 Then, for the hydrogen ion exponent (p_{H}•) of a solution, the negative value of the Briggsian logarithm of the related hydrogen ion normality factor is to be understood.Sørensen did not explain why he used the letter p, and the exact meaning of the letter is still disputed.
 Sørensen described a way of measuring pH using potential differences, and it represents the negative power of 10 in the concentration of hydrogen ions.
 The letter p could stand for the French puissance, German Potenz, or Danish potens, all meaning "power", or it could mean "potential".
 All of these words start with the letter p in French, German, and Danish, which were the languages in which Sørensen published: Carlsberg Laboratory was French-speaking; German was the dominant language of scientific publishing; Sørensen was Danish.
 He also used the letter q in much the same way elsewhere in the paper, and he might have arbitrarily labelled the test solution "p" and the reference solution "q"; these letters are often paired with e4 then e5.
 Some literature sources suggest that "pH" stands for the Latin term pondus hydrogenii (quantity of hydrogen) or potentia hydrogenii (power of hydrogen), although this is not supported by Sørensen's writings.

 In modern chemistry, the p stands for "the negative decimal logarithm of", and is used in the term pK_{a} for acid dissociation constants, so pH is "the negative decimal logarithm of H^{+} ion concentration", while pOH is "the negative decimal logarithm of OH^{−} ion concentration".